 El Junco Lagoon is a crater lake in the highlands of San Cristobal, located at an altitude of around 700m.
 It is one of the few freshwater sources in the islands (if you go to the interpretation centre mentioned above, they have a section about the challenge of supplying all islands with freshwater) and is the reason that San Cristobal was one of the first inhabited islands.

 To get here, you need to either join a tour or hire a taxi.
-You can combine a visit to the lake with the Galapaguera and Puerto Chino.
+You can combine a visit to the lake with the Galapaguera and Puerto Chino, which makes for a perfect day trip.
 Your taxi driver will drop you off at a parking lot from where you have to climb steps to get to the top of the crater.
 The walk is not long, but in the humid heat, we were soon sweaty and sticky.
 At the top, you can walk around the lake and enjoy a nice view all over the island.
 Try to come here on a clear day.
 While 700m is not very high, the mountain is often covered in clouds.